 To be able to create cluster with ESXi hosts, a vCenter is needed.
 The most basic package, vSphere Essentials cannot be used since the limited licensing does not allow you to create HA cluster as only vSphere Essentials Plus allows you to do that.
 The essentials package basicaly allows you manage three hosts from central location which is – vCenter server for essentials.

 - vSphere Data Protection (backup product)

-- vSphere Replication (VR) can replicate VMs to another host for DR scenarios – supports VSS) – see video.
+- vSphere Replication (VR) can replicate VMs to another host for DR scenarios – supports VSS) .

 - vShield Endpoint ( AV, Security)

-Essentials Plus is an entry level package for small business which needs to consolidate (virtutalize) like 20-30 physical servers, and make the VMs to be high available.
-Any hardware failure of the physical hosts enables automatic restart of VMs on another host in the cluster.
+Essentials Plus is an entry level package for small business which needs to consolidate (virtualize) like 20-30 physical servers, and make the VMs be high available.
+Any hardware failure of the physical hosts enables the automatic restart of VMs on another host in the cluster.

 VMware vSphere High Availability Cluster Requirements

-There is many requirements for VMware HA.
-Firs one of them is to have the right VMware vSphere license, as I mentioned above.
+There are many requirements for VMware HA.
+First one of thm is to have the right VMware vSphere license, as I mentioned above.
 Here are other requirements:

 - vSphere Essentials Plus or higher.

-- Shared Storage – you’ll need some kind of shared storage.
-I say some kind, since you can use dedicated storage device (NAS, SAN) or also you can use other (software based) products which emulates the shared storage, like Stormagic’s SvSAN, VMware’s vSphere Storage Appliance for Essentials Plus, OR you can also transform Windows servers in to a SAN (with Starwind iSCSI SAN).
+- Shared Storage – you'll need some kind of shared storage.
+I say some kind, since you can use dedicated storage device (NAS, SAN) or also you can use other (software based) products which emulate the shared storage, like VMware VSAN, or any NAS or SAN hardware device.

 - management network